Maddious/RiTA-DiscordBot/README.md

 #### 2. Create a new .env File
 Copy the existing **.env.example** file and name it **.env**.
 Edit the Values of **DISCORD_TOKEN**, **DISCORD_BOT_OWNER_ID** and the **DATABASE_URL** according to the values that you copied earlier.
+  * DATABASE_URL needs to be the path to the database file (once you install SQLite it will create a database for you in the path you put...)
+  * Example -  DATABASURE_URL = C:\Admin\Rita_Development\test.db

 #### 3. Install nodejs
 Install nodejs from https://nodejs.org/en/

 #### 4. Run and start the bot
 Run `npm install -g gulp` in your console to install gulp.
-Build the bot code using `npm build` and run the bot with `npm start`.
+Build the bot code using `npm run-script build` and run the bot with `npm run-script start`.

 #### 5. Invite your bot to your server and configure it!
 * Replace the CLIENTID string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8